youjeng/tags/docs/prework.md

-# Prework for Session One
+# Prework for Collaboration-With-Git Exercise

 ## Environment assumptions
 This exercise assumes you have ...